2021 Hyundai Accent Trim Levels with Comparisons & Configurations.

 So, is the 2021 Hyundai Accent worth the cost?
 Should you look at something else?
 You might want to learn more about the different trim levels before making any final decisions.
 This trim level comparison review will go over the Accent's trim levels and what each one of them has to offer.
 Be sure to read through to the end of this review to get our final verdict on the Accent and which trim level we think will appeal to the average buyer in this segment.

-Compare the 2021 Hyundai Accent SE vs SEL Trim Levels.
-What is the Difference?
+Compare the 2021 Hyundai Accent SE vs SEL Trims.
+What is the difference?

 Let us kick this trim level comparison review off by discussion the base trim (known as the SE) and the mid-tier trim level, the SEL.
 Like the two trim levels above it, the base SE is powered by a 1.5-L inline-4 cylinder engine that produces a power output of 120 hp and 113 lb-ft of torque.
 Unlike the other trim levels, though, the SE comes paired up with a 6-speed manual transmission.
 A continuously variable automatic transmission (CVT for short) can be optionally swapped in, and it does come standard on the SEL and Limited trim levels.
 The manual transmission with the base engine nabs you a solid 33 mpg combined (with 29 mpg in the city and 39 mpg on the highway).
 Expect to get about 36 mpg combined on the CVT models (with 33 mpg in the city and 41 mpg on the highway).